joelchan/notes/content/C- People process complex information in multiple levels and stages of processing.md

 In the scope of a [[Thought processor]], we see different approaches. [[Roam Research]] encourages users to write directly into a daily notes page, linking to pages as they write.
 This contrasted conventional practice in tools like Evernote that ask the user to name the page and place it in a folder up front.
 Zettelkasten systems, which are agnostic to a specific tool, ask users to create a note without names and later fit it in next to similar notes.

 In the process of synthesis, we often write a number of notes about an idea - some useful, some not.
-We know that [[C- Multiplicity is necessary for synthesis]], and this writing process helps, but it creates a huge amount of noise for us to later search through.
+We know that [[C- Multiplicity facilitates synthesis]], and this writing process helps, but it creates a huge amount of noise for us to later search through.
 We have a need for [[Archiving]].

 Forgetting is powerful.
 If something is no longer important, its presence in your memory is a burden, turning your "search results" into a noisy mess that decreases your likelihood of finding the right answer.